fyquah/hardcaml_arty/examples/blinker/README.md

 Then install digilent adept 2 utilities, which can be downloaded [here](https://store.digilentinc.com/digilent-adept-2-download-only/).
 This should provide the `djtagcfg` to write an FPGA bitstream via jtag.

+## Obtaining a License for the Ethernet MAC

+See [this website](https://ethernetfmc.com/getting-a-license-for-the-xilinx-tri-mode-ethernet-mac/) for a guide.

 ## (Anticipated) Common Problems